Jai1122/spring-reactive-web/README.md

 	- reactive in nature and runs on Netty

 @EnableR2dbcRepositories - Annotation to activate reactive relational repositories using R2DBC.

+mvn clean verify

+docker-compose up --build